andrewtarzia/PoreMapper/readme.rst

 1. Define a sphere of radius 0.1 Angstrom at the centroid of the host with equally placed beads on the sphere.
 The number of beads is defined by the `host.get_maximum_diameter()`.

     * Beads have `sigma`, which define their radius, and the resolution of the calculation.

-    * Hosts have atoms, which have radii defined by Streussel atomic radii [citation:]
+    * Hosts have atoms, which have radii defined by Streussel atomic radii [citation]

 2. Define steps of inflation (simply moving each bead in the blob along a vector emanating from the centroid) at even step size from 0.1 Angstrom to maximum host radii.